CH-Vinay01/Swiggy-Add-to-cart-Test-Automator/README.md

 ### 2. Validation of Initial State

-The script prints the **page title** and **current URL** to the console to confirm successful initial navigation and page load validation.
+The script is programmed to print the **page title** and **current URL** to the console to confirm successful initial navigation and page load validation.

 ### 3. Location and Delivery Setup